get started today

 Semaglutide and Ozempic fall into the medication category of GLP-1 agonists.
 GLP-1 stands for glucagon-like peptide-1 which represents the hormone receptors in the body that these medications work on.
 GLP-1 agonists are traditionally used to help with treating type 2 diabetes by managing blood sugar levels but they have recently started to also be used for weight loss as well.

 GLP-1 agonists stimulate the release of insulin from the pancreas.
 Insulin is a hormone that lowers blood sugar levels.
-People with type 2 diabetes usually have something called insulin resistance which is when insulin is made in the body but the body’s cells don’t respond to it as they should.
+People with type 2 diabetes usually have something called insulin resistance, which is when insulin is made in the body but the body’s cells don’t respond to it as they should.
 By stimulating your body to release extra insulin, GLP-1 agonists can help to reduce blood sugar levels and keep levels stable in people who have type 2 diabetes.

-In addition to the pancreas, there are several different parts on the body where GLP-1 agonists work, including the brain and the digestive tract.
+In addition to the pancreas, there are several different parts of the body where GLP-1 agonists work, including the brain and the digestive tract.
 GLP-1s also reduce feelings of hunger and they slow down the digestive tract, helping people eat less while taking it and reducing appetite which ultimately leads to weight loss.
 Some common GLP-1 agonist medications you may hear of include:

 • Semaglutide